Terry Knepple - Leader Publications

 Terry was an avid hunter and outdoorsman, despite injuries from a car accident that made walking difficult and painful.
 He also loved traveling with his family, taking adventures around the country every year.
 He met a buffalo face to face at dawn in Yellowstone in 1992.
 His final big adventure was following Route 66 all the way to Arizona with Gemma in 2007.

-His routine was to meet his friends daily for breakfast at George’s Cafe’ in Cassopolis before starting his day.
+His routine was to meet his friends daily for breakfast at George’s Cafe in Cassopolis before starting his day.
 He will be greatly missed by his family and friends.

 Due to COVID, there will be no funeral service.
 Terry’s ashes will be inurned in Prospect Hill Cemetery in Cassopolis.
 An open house will be planned for a later date.